 If you are traveling to Nagasaki from Fukuoka, you can catch a bus from Hakata or Tenjin, or ride the JR Kamome Limited Express from Hakata Station.
 To catch a ferry to any of the Goto Islands, purchase a ticket from Ohato terminal, which is located just behind Yume Saito, a popular shopping mall.
 To get around Nagasaki City, take the tram that goes to all the tourist spots for just 120 yen.

-Nagasaki was Japans first point of contact with the outside world.
-Nagasaki shippoku is a fusion of Japanese, Chinese...
+Nagasaki was Japans first point of contact with the West and has a long history of trade with China.
+Nagasaki shippok...

 Made by cutting dough with a sickle and then pulling it apart by hand, these noodles retain the faint aroma of camell...